 What happened here?

 By the time a manuscript makes it to the copyediting stage in the big publishing houses, it's almost ready for launch.
 It's made it past an agent and then an acquisitions editor; it may have been sent back to the author for revisions; it's probably been gone through line by line.
-For this reason, copyeditors who work with publishers are usually expected to focus on correcting issues of style, spelling, and grammar; their role is clearly defined.
-Susie's editor gave her what he was used to doing and what he believed she wanted: a light copyedit.
+For this reason, copyeditors who work with publishers are usually expected to focus on applying the publisher's style and correcting errors in spelling, grammar, and punctuation.
+Their role is clearly defined.
+So Susie's editor gave her what he was used to doing and what he believed she wanted: a light copyedit.

 A failure of communication